dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 c.next();
 console.log("5");
 </javascript>
 Overall, the program keeps resuming coroutine `c`, which prints some value and yields execution back to `main`.
 It prints `12345` never reaching the line with the monkey.
-Note that we call `yield` without passing any value because in this example the main reason for using coroutine is preemptive concurrency.
+Note that we call `yield` without passing any value because in this example the main reason for using generator is preemptive concurrency.

 #### Generator state